Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Introduction

 \section{Introduction}

-Data clustering plays an important role in unsupervised learning and exploratory data analytics \cite{jain2010}.
-It is used in many applications and areas such as network analysis, image segmentation, document and text processing, community detection and bioinformatics.
-Given a set of $n$ objects with indices $V = \{1,...,n\}$ and the nonnegative pairwise similarities $\mathbf A = (a_{ij})$, i.e., graph $\mathcal G(V,\mathbf A)$ with vertices $V$ and edge weights $\mathbf A$, our goal is to partition the data into coherent groups that look dissimilar from each other.
+Clustering plays an important role in unsupervised learning and exploratory data analytics \cite{jain2010}.
+It is used in applications from different domains such as network analysis, image segmentation, document and text processing, community detection and bioinformatics.
+Given a set of $n$ objects with indices $V = \{1,...,n\}$ and the nonnegative pairwise similarities $\mathbf A = (a_{ij})$, i.e., graph $\mathcal G(V,\mathbf A)$ with vertices $V$ and edge weights $\mathbf A$, the goal is to partition the data into coherent groups that look dissimilar from each other.
 We assume zero self-similarities, i.e., $a_{ii}=0 \text{ } \forall i$.
 Several clustering methods compute the clusters via minimizing a cost function.
-Examples are Ratio Cut \cite{ChanSZ94}, Normalized Cut \cite{Shi:2000:NCI}, Correlation Clustering \cite{Bansal02correlationclustering}, and shifted Min Cut \cite{Chehreghani17ICDM}.
-For some of them, for example Normalized Cut, approximate solutions have been developed in the context of spectral analysis \cite{Shi:2000:NCI,Ng01onspectral}, Power Iteration method \cite{LinC10PIC} and P-Spectral Clustering \cite{Buhler:2009PSpec,HeinB10PSpec}.
-It is notable that clustering can be applied to more complicated data such as trees \cite{ChehreghaniRLC07}.
+Examples are Ratio Cut \cite{ChanSZ94}, Normalized Cut \cite{Shi:2000:NCI}, Correlation Clustering \cite{Bansal02correlationclustering}, and shifted Min Cut \cite{Chehreghani17ICDM,abs-2110-13103}.
+For some of them, for example Normalized Cut, approximate solutions have been developed in the context of spectral analysis \cite{Shi:2000:NCI,Ng01onspectral}, Power Iteration Clustering (PIC) method \cite{LinC10PIC} and P-Spectral Clustering \cite{Buhler:2009PSpec,HeinB10PSpec}.
+They are sometimes combined with greedy hierarchical clustering, e.g., as $K$-means is combined with agglomerative clustering \cite{ChehreghaniAC08}.